MediaComem/comem-travel-log-ionic-setup/README.md

 ![UI Design](setup/ui-structure.png)

-As you can see, we propose to use a tab view with 3 screens, and an additional 4th screen accessible from the issue list:
+As you can see, we propose to use a tab view with 3 screens, and an additional 4th screen accessible from the trip list:

-* the new issue tab;
+* The new trip tab.
-* the issue map tab;
+* The places map tab.
-* the issue list tab:
+* The trip list tab.
-  * the issue details screen.
+  * A trip details page.

 Now that we know what we want, we can start setting up the app!